How to apply for financial support grants

-It can be really difficult to know where to start when thinking about applying for financial support grants.
+We understand that the thought of applying for financial support grants might be difficult or overwhelming.
 It may be something you’ve never had to think about before – so where do you start?
 We’ve put together this information to help direct you through this process and understand what to do next.

 Whilst The Brain Tumour Charity does not give financial help for individuals directly, we can advise you on charitable sources that help people in financial hardship.
-Keep reading to find out more or contact our Information and Support Line by phoning 0808 800 0004 or emailing support@thebraintumourcharity.org.
+Keep reading to find out more or contact our Support Team by phoning 0808 800 0004 or emailing support@thebraintumourcharity.org.

 Most grants have a strict eligibility criteria so it’s important to pay attention to this before applying.
 Common examples of eligibility include: